dagraham/etm-dgraham/README.md

 Here are the options with their default values from that file.
 The lines beginning with `#` are comments that describe the settings.

     #### begin cfg.yaml ####
+	version: 4.9.1
+	# The current version of etm and this file.
+DO NOT EDIT.
+This is
+	# automatically updated when a new version of etm is installed.

     ampm: true
     # true or false.
 Use AM/PM format for datetimes if true else